 Do Dietary Supplements Need Approval to Be Healthy? †

 Dietary Supplements Do Not Need Approval by the FDA to Be Healthy.

 The internet is full of disinformation and medical quackery about dietary supplements ^ as quick-fixes for curing, treating, and preventing disease, as well as being falsely approved as drugs to diagnose, cure, treat, and prevent disease ^.

 Dietary Supplements vs. Pharmaceutical Drugs †

-Food and supplements, consumed within reason, are safe and necessary to promote healthy performance.
-Protein powder is a very commonly taken dietary supplement and comes with directions that state it is not to be used as a meal replacement.
-Taking supplements as though they are a complete meal is unreasonable since they don't contain a complete spectrum of nutrition that includes protein, fats and vitamins and minerals which are all essential to the functioning of the human body.
+Dietary supplements, consumed responsibly, are safe and necessary to promote a healthy diet, daily performance and general well-being ^.
+Taking them as a meal replacement is ill advised since they do not contain a complete spectrum of nutrition that includes protein, fats, vitamins and minerals which are essential to the functioning and maintenance of the human body ^.

 What are Dietary Supplements? †

 Dietary supplements are nutrient dense non-caloric or very low calorie food like vitamins, minerals, herbs and concentrated food extractions.
-Supplements often have a broad range of benefits; they are intended to supplement the diet with additional nutrition, since they are generally taken with meals.
+They often have a broad range of benefits that are intended to supplement the diet with additional nutrition, since they are generally taken with meals ^.

 Dietary Supplements are About Nutrient Density †